OAXFoundation/oaxfoundation.github.io/_posts/2020-12-28-OAX-Foundation-Announces-Grant-to-IJS-Technologies.md

 IJS Technologies is nearing the completion of their open source release and has a third-party audit underway.
 We look forward to hearing updates from the IJS team!

-<i>About IJS Technologies:
+About IJS Technologies:

 Founded in 2017, IJS Technologies is an award-winning blockchain and fintech solutions provider based in Hong Kong.
 With a commitment to open source and decentralization, IJS strives to make the digital asset and blockchain ecosystem a safer place for everyone.
 Global organizations choose IJS Technologies to guide them into the age of crypto-commerce.
-For more information, visit their website <a href="https://www.ijs.network">here</a>.</i>
+For more information, visit their website <a href="https://www.ijs.network">here</a>.